The OneRoof Property Panel: How long will it take the housing market to recover from Covid-19?

-Watch the OneRoof Property Panel discussion in the video above.
+Watch the OneRoof Property Panel discussion in the video below.
 Live from midday.

 A nationwide shutdown to stop the spread of Covid-19 has put many industries on the back foot, and the property market is no exception.